wephy/felix-ml/docs/_docs/VAE/predicting.md

   <link rel="stylesheet" href="../../../css/syntax.css" />
 </head>

-The results below showcase the CVAE trained and tested on a dataset consisting of 12,000 pairs of a lattice image alongside the corresponding diffraction pattern image generated via Felix.
+The results below were trained on the dataset intended for CVAE use (see [here](https://wephy.github.io/felix-ml#datasets) for more information on datasets used).
+The architecture of the CVAE was extremely straightforward consisting of just a couple of linear layers.

 <figure>
     <img src="/felix-ml/assets/images/sample_8.png"
          alt="predictions">
-    <figcaption><b>Figure 1</b>&emsp;Predictions for different lattice structures: (top) Varying lattice structures; (middle) Felix generated diffraction pattern; (bottom) CVAE prediction via decoding the lattice.
-Taken from epoch 8.</figcaption>
+    <figcaption><b>Figure 1</b>&emsp;Predictions for different lattice structures: (top) Varying lattice structures; (middle) Felix generated diffraction pattern; (bottom) CVAE prediction via decoding the lattice.</figcaption>
 </figure>

 The image was generated with the following code: